rigaux/sql/supports/sql/calcul.rst

             and s.idVoyageur =v.idVoyageur
             and lieu='Corse'

+            select v.prénom, v.nom
+            from Logement as l, Séjour as s, Voyageur as v where l.code = s.codeLogement
+            and s.idVoyageur =v.idVoyageur
+            and lieu != 'Corse'

             select l.nom as nomLogement, v.nom
             from Logement as l, Séjour as s, Voyageur as v where l.code = s.codeLogement